linaGirl/leaky-bucket/README.md

     bucktet.throttle([cost], callback);

 The cost parameter can be used to let items cost more than other.
 The cost of one item defaults to 1.
-If you execvute an item with the cost of 2 it will use 2 slots instead of one.
+If you execute an item with the cost of 2 it will use 2 slots instead of one.

 Throttle an item